LucidtechAI/cradl-docs/get-started/test-your-demo-model.md

 }
 ```

-Once we have a document selected, we can apply the model to it to make a prediction:
+Once we have selected a document, we can use the model to make predictions:

 {% tabs %}
 {% tab title="CLI" %}